 For me, a great brand portrays meaning and vision and manages to stay relevant for years to come.

-Do you think professional branding is more important today than ten years ago?
+Do you think branding is more important today than 10 years ago?

 I think the internet and social media bombards you with thousands of brands every day.
 So, without a doubt, branding is more important today than ten years ago.
 Today, companies need to work extra hard on their branding and memorability as people’s opinions are often made up in split seconds, often subconsciously.
 Since a logo is one of the first touch points with a customer, it is essential to make it look professional and in accordance with the overall business.